Property

 That said, if you own an apartment in a dedicated block, building insurance is usually included within your service charge, so you wouldn’t need additional building insurance.

 The other types of landlord insurance will come down to your own personal situation.
 Somebody who lets out a luxury apartment filled with lots of expensive furniture and electrical appliances may need contents and accidental damage insurance, whereas somebody who lets out an unfurnished house probably won’t.
-A new build apartment may not need emergency cover, whereas a 100 year old house is likely to require it.
+A new build apartment may not need emergency cover, whereas a one hundred year old house is likely to require it.

 Rent guarantee insurance sounds great until you get more of an understanding of how it works.
 Basically, the background checks that are required to be done on potential tenants if this insurance is in place are so strict that the tenants would be highly unlikely to miss any rental payments anyway.